celikkoseoglu/celikk-personal-website/src/blog/myPhone.md

        realized I could just plug in my GoPro, and move my footage directly onto my phone without setting up a slow and annoying Wi-FI connection.
 Android was just undoubtedly better in many ways.
 Making a choice between an iPhone vs Android phone was very difficult.

+Android was getting better.
+All of the apps that I've used were in feature parity with their iOS counterpart.
+Companies have started treating Android users the same as iOS users.
 Then one year later, I got the Galaxy S10.
 I mainly purchased it because of the Wide-Angle camera lens.
 It is a very good phone, and I would recommend it.
-I used it for 1 year.
+I've used it until I've published this blog post.
+Read more below.

+During my time with the S8 and the S10 some of my friends/colleagues have asked me why I prefer Android.
+I wasn't able to give them a definitive answer about why I prefer one over the other.
+Some people say they don't like Apple as a company, some people say they're used to Android, some others say they don't like paying too much money for a phone, and the list goes on.
+I don't care about any of those.
+It is time to decide once more: Will I choose **a pocket computer with a proper file manager** or **a nice user experience**.
+And I want to find a definitive answer: **Why one over the other?**

 Today, I got an iPhone XS Max.
 I know, it's the last year's model but just like the iPhone 6, Apple's packaging the same device and selling it as an iPhone 11 Pro.
 Yes I would like to have